 Essential Winter Storm Preparedness Tech Under $150

 With winter storms sweeping across the country, now is the time to prepare.
-These 5 affordable gadgets—all under $150 each—will keep your family safe, connected, and powered during outages.
+These 5 affordable gadgets—most under $100—will keep your family safe, connected, and powered during outages.

 8 min read